 - October attracts foreign tourists towards North Vietnam and some parts of South Vietnam still you can expect low airfares and cheap prices of hotels and accommodations but not in Hanoi.

-Where one major place is known for its art, another is an attraction point for its nightlife, all-in-all Vietnam wisely preserves its culture.
 Below is the list of the cities, places from North Vietnam to South Vietnam to visit in October.

 Located in the Northwest Mountain region of Vietnam, this beautiful town SaPa has various small villages.
 SaPa is cool with an average temperature of 17°C but autumn winds make the surroundings more beautiful in October.
 There might occur drizzling but 4-5 hours of sunshine and fresh air make October the best month for trekking in Sapa.